uchicago-cs/cmsc22000/website/hw/hw1.rst

    create one, and then will create a ``hw1`` directory inside it)

 -  Inside that folder, create a file called ``README.md`` and add your full name to the file.
+Remember you can create an empty file by running the command ``touch README.md`` and then opening that file with your editor of choice.

 -  On your repository’s GitHub page (on the GitHub website), right under “Quick setup — if you’ve done this kind of thing before”